 - Give examples for the applications of environmental management systems in the industrial context

-- Analyze the different system tools that support industrial ecology and make basic calculations related to life cycle analysis
+- Analyze the different tools that support circular economy and make basic calculations related to life cycle analysis

 - What is Cleaner Production, why is it needed, what are the benefits, and what does it mean in practice?